wlanboy/virtualbox-kubernets/README.md

 * don't install vms by hand
 * vms are containers too
 * play around and test things, break things early and often
-* automate everthing to be able to test anything, anytime
+* automate everything to be able to rebuild anything, anytime
-* think in roles
+* think in roles not in serverboxes